Minimum Detectable Effect (MDE)

 For sites under 5,000 sessions/month, even a 30% MDE produces impractically long test durations.
 The right response is not to lower the significance threshold — it’s to use qualitative CRO methods instead.

-See How to Do CRO With Low Traffic for methods that work without A/B testing infrastructure.
+See How to Do CRO With Low Traffic for methods that work without A/B testing infrastructure, including Micro-Conversion testing, qualitative research, and expert review.

 Calculating Required Sample Size